-Spinning disk microscopes are confocal systems with improved Z-resolution like other confocal microscopes.
-In contrast to confocal laser scanning microscopes, which have only one pinhole spinning disk microscopes have a disk containing multiple pinholes.
-The pinholes are arranged in such a way that by spinning the disk the whole field of view can be imaged.
-The disk can spin very fast resulting in an extremely fast confocal microscope.
+Spinning Disk microscopes contain a disk with multiple pinholes for confocal microscopy.
+The pinholes are arranged in such a way that spinning the disk will excite fluorescence in the hole filed of view.
+The disk can spin with several thousand rotations per minute resulting in an extremely fast confocal microscope.

 Andor Spinning Disk Setup

-Our spinning disk setup from Andor is built on an inverted fully motorized Nikon microscope with a hardware based focus drift-correction and a fast piezo z-stage.
-The setup contains a spinning disk from Yokogawa, two back-illuminated high sensitive EM-CCD cameras for simultaneous imaging of two channels, and one sCMOS camera for widefield fluorescence microscopy.
-Furthermore, a scanning unit for simultaneous imaging and photo-manipulation is complementing the configuration.
-For imaging and photo-manipulation the setup provides six lasers (405 nm, 445 nm, 488 nm, 515 nm, 561 nm, and 640 nm).
-The setup has a small incubation chamber for temperature and CO2 control.
-With this configuration the Andor spinning disk setup is the best choice for fast live cell time-laps recordings including FRET and FRAP experiments.
+This setup from Andor is optimized for high sensitivity and high speed confocal fluorescence microscopy.
+It is built on an inverted fully motorized Nikon microscope with a hardware based focus drift-correction (Perfect Focus).
+The setup contains a spinning disk from Yokogawa, two back-illuminated EM-CCD cameras (Andor iXON DU-897, 512 x 512 pixels, 16 bit, quantum efficiency > 90%, full well capacity 800,000 e, readout noise < 1 e, 35 frames/sec @ 512 x 512) for simultaneous imaging of two channels, one sCMOS camera (Andor Neo sCMOS, 2560 x 2160 pixel, 16 bit, linear full well 30,000 e, read out noise 1 e, quantum efficiency > 55%, 100 frames/sec @ 2560 x 2160 pixel) for high speed/sensitivity/resolution widefield and fluorescence microscopy, and a scanning unit for simultaneous imaging and photo-manipulation.
+For imaging and photo-manipulation the setup provides six lasers (405nm, 445nm, 488nm, 515nm, 561nm, and 640nm).
+With this configuration the Andor spinning disk Setup is the best choice for fast live cell time-laps recordings including FRET and FRAP experiments.
+Due to the spinning disk the setup provides a confocal z-resolution.